department-of-veterans-affairs/vets-website/_disability-benefits/get/filing/one-year.md

 #### How it works

 -	The evidence must show that the disease is at least 10% disabling.
 For example, you may be taking medication for hypertension.
--	The evidence must show the disease appeared within one year after separation from service.
+-	The evidence must show that the disease appeared within one year after separation from service.

 **Exception:** The requirement that the disease must have appeared within one year after separation from service does not apply to the following: